s0up4200/ptparchiver-go/README.md

     client: seedbox2 # Which client to use
     startPaused: true # Add torrents in a stopped state (optional)

+  deluge-container:
+    size: 5T # Total storage allocation
+    maxStalled: 3 # Stop fetching new torrents when this many downloads are stalled
+    category: ptp-archive # Torrent label
+    client: seedbox3 # Which client to use
+    startPaused: true # Add torrents in a stopped state (optional)

   watch-container:
     size: 5T # Total storage allocation
     watchDir: /path/to/watch/directory # Directory to save .torrent files to